 Book Recommendations for Raise the Black

-By Joseph Forster As the Raise the Black Kickstarter moves towards completion, I know we’re all getting impatient for this expansion!
+By Joseph Forster As the Raise the Black Kickstarter moves toward completion, I know we’re all getting impatient for this expansion!
 It's been a long wait!
-One of the (several) curses of the Kickstarter model is the span of time between the hype of the campaign and delivery of the product.
-It’s easy to either … Continue reading Book Recommendations for Raise the Black
+One of the (several) curses of Kickstarter is the span of time between the hype of the campaign and the delivery of the product.
+It’s easy to get impatient … Continue reading Book Recommendations for Raise the Black

 Buccaneer’s Companion Vol. 1 Review